hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But really thought they did exaggerate.
 >
 > Jem.
-'Tis true, depend on't, for it came to me,
+It is true, depend on it, for it came to me,
 >
 > From one that played there, who the whole did see;
 >